 After enjoying the culture of the Innu board the school bus for the short journey back to the pier.

-Please note: This tour involves a moderate amount of walking approximately 400 yards (375 metres) on uneven and slightly inclined ground (sand, gravel, pebbles & stones) to visit the entire camp and 5 steps into the log house.
+Please note: This tour involves a moderate amount of walking approximately 425 yards (388 metres) on uneven and slightly inclined.
 This tour is not suitable for guests with limited mobility or those who utilise a wheelchair.
 Dressing according to the weather; sturdy shoes no sandals, a windbreaker and appropriate outdoor clothing is recommended as Sept-Îles has a subarctic climate despite its location at around 50 degrees latitude.
 Transportation will be in a local school bus.
 This tour requires a minimum number of guests in order to operate.
-This tour is exclusive to cruise line passengers and not available to the general public.
-Don't miss this truly unique opportunity.